mastermakrela-rwth/ouichefs/submission/documentation.typ

 + `ouichefs_remove_file` is our implementation of deleting a file based on whether we have the `dentry` available or not.
-  - we are traversing the "disk" so some files might not have been loaded into dentry cache, because the user haven't accessed them yet, in that case they have only `indo` and `dentry` doesn't exist.
+  - we are traversing the "disk" so some files might not have been loaded into dentry cache, because the user hasn't accessed them yet, in that case they have only `inode` and `dentry` doesn't exist.
 + `ouichefs_file_in_use` is used to check whether a file is used.
   - We know that this approach by iterating over every process, grabbing their open files and checking their inode against our inode is highly inefficient.
 However,